 The Chelsea transmitter continued to operate in parallel for several months after the main transmitter site at Saffron Green near Barnet opened in 1975 on 1546kHz (later changed to 1548kHz), 194m.

 Below are a few behind the scenes pictures of the studio equipment and facilities at Euston Tower.
-I've been fortunate to have worked alongside a number of well known people including (in alphabetical order) Mike Allen, Michael Aspel, Sir Richard Attenborough, Matthew Bannister, Tony Blackburn, Mick Brown, Dave Cash, Nicky Campbell, Graham Dene, Greg Edwards, Kenny Everett, Alan 'Fluff' Freeman, 'Diddy' David Hamilton, Nicky Horne, Paul McKenna, Tony Myatt, David Rodigan, John Sachs, Roger Scott (Hall of Fame), Pat Sharp, Chris Tarrant, Bill Turnbull, Tommy Vance, Tim Westwood and Peter Young.
+I've been fortunate to have worked alongside a number of well known people including (in alphabetical order) Mike Allen, Michael Aspel, Sir Richard Attenborough, later further honoured as Lord Attenborough, Matthew Bannister, Tony Blackburn, Mick Brown, Dave Cash, Nicky Campbell, Graham Dene, Greg Edwards, Kenny Everett, Alan 'Fluff' Freeman, 'Diddy' David Hamilton, Nicky Horne, Paul McKenna, Tony Myatt, David Rodigan, John Sachs, Roger Scott (Hall of Fame), Pat Sharp, Chris Tarrant, Bill Turnbull, Tommy Vance and Peter Young.
 My apologies to anyone I've forgotten to include.
 More details of those who have also worked for BBC Radio 1 or Radio 2 can be found here.

 Initially the dj's and presenters were only asked to take technical control to the extent needed for artistic purposes.
 The on air studio audio outputs passed through a second mixing desk in the Master Control Room where levels were manually adjusted as necessary, commercials were played and all external feeds such as the IRN news and outside broadcasts were handled.

 Later many of the MCR operators' responsibilities were transferred to the presenters with the on-air studios re-configured for 'self-op'.